French Cardinal Covered Up Pedophile Accusations Against Priest, Court Says

 Déclaration du cardinal Philippe Barbarin - 7 mars 2019 à Lyon. pic.twitter.com/hitI4PmGtv— Cardinal Barbarin (@CardBarbarin) March 7, 2019

-The case has also touched the Vatican — which invoked diplomatic immunity last October, when it refused to officially notify Cardinal Luis Ladaria, prefect of the Congregation for the Doctrine of the Faith, of the Lyon court's summons for him to testify.
+The case also has touched the Vatican — which invoked diplomatic immunity last October, when it refused to officially notify Cardinal Luis Ladaria, prefect of the Congregation for the Doctrine of the Faith, of the Lyon court's summons for him to testify.
 French police had found a letter from Ladaria — written when he was the CDF secretary — in which he told Lyon's archbishop to discipline Preynat "while avoiding public scandal."

 In his role at the CDF, Ladaria is the Vatican's top official for sex abuse cases.